rust-lang/rust/text/0000-proc-macros.md

 ## Tokens

 Procedural macros will primarily operate on tokens.
-There are two main benefits to this principal: flexibility and future proofing.
+There are two main benefits to this principle: flexibility and future proofing.
 By operating on tokens, code passed to procedural macros does not need to satisfy the Rust parser, only the lexer.
 Stabilising an interface based on tokens means we need only commit to not changing the rules around those tokens, not the whole grammar.
 I.e., it